 Older adolescents/emerging adults (ages 15-25) - Experiencing sadness, anger, anxiety or interpersonal conflict related to: the adjustment to increasing amounts of physical, emotional, and psychological independence from their parents and families; feeling emotionally neglected, unseen, unheard, and/or misunderstood at home or by peers; their developing sense of identity distinct from family members and parents; inauthentic expression of who they are, in order to please (or not displease) others; healthy communication with important others; internal and external pressure to succeed; lack of confidence and/or self-acceptance; difficult peer or family relationships; and/or identifying, asserting, and holding boundaries with peers and family

 Nanika Coor is not in-network with any insurances.

 Read about the benefits of seeing an out-of-network provider here.

-The Brooklyn Center for Psychotherapy, Psychotherapist for children, adolescents, and adults
+The Brooklyn Center for Psychotherapy, Psychotherapist for children, adolescents

 The Karen Horney Clinic, Psychotherapist for adolescents and adults